web-native/docs/chtml/v060/specs/README.md

 # Overview
 CHTML is centered on using the web platform itself to create elegant user interfaces.
-It brings together a few specifications that ease out historic platform limitations that have made the UI a complex subject.
+It brings together a few specifications that ease out certain platform limitations that have historically made the UI a complex thing.
 + [**Scoped HTML**](/chtml/v060/specs/scoped-html/) - Scope-based markup pattern that lets us break an HTML document into smaller-sized structural scopes.
 + [**Scoped JS**](/chtml/v060/specs/scoped-js/) - Scripts that are scoped to their containing elements.
 + [**Scoped CSS**](/chtml/v060/specs/scoped-css/) - Stylesheets that are scoped to their containing elements.